hoAlimoradi/AndroidSecurity/README.md

 - **Procyon**: A Java decompiler that can be handy for heavily obfuscated apps.
 - **JD-GUI**: Another popular Java decompiler.
 - **Bytecode Viewer**: A Java 8 Jar & Android APK Reverse Engineering Suite (Decompiler, Editor, Debugger & More).

-## Important Notes:

-- **Legality**: Ensure you have the appropriate permissions to reverse engineer the app.
-Decompiling or reverse engineering apps without consent can be illegal and unethical.

-- **Complete Understanding**: Obfuscation, especially when combined with other security measures, can make it extremely hard, if not impossible, to fully understand an app's functionality just by examining its decompiled code.

-- **Tools Limitation**: While tools can automate much of the reverse engineering process, a good understanding of Java and Android app development is essential for making sense of obfuscated code.

-In conclusion, while obfuscation complicates the reverse engineering process, with the right tools and methodologies, it's possible to gain significant insight into the app's workings.

 # Procyon
 Procyon is a suite of Java metaprogramming tools, with one of its most popular components being the Procyon Java Decompiler.
 Here's how you can install and use Procyon's decompiler on Linux: